 Engaged time usually peaks above-the-fold.
 So, placing important elements such as forms, CTA, etc., in this initial real estate will get maximum exposure to potential customers and can help with lead capture.
 Engagement is initiated above-the-fold—while below-the-fold builds on it.

-When it comes to optimizing a lead generation form, most people know that placing the form above-the-fold usually yields results because the placement instantly draws your visitors’ attention to your CTA.
-This in turn leads to great conversion optimization.
+When it comes to optimizing a lead generation form, most people know that placing the form above-the-fold usually yield results because the placement instantly draws your visitors’ attention to your CTA.
+This, in turn, leads to great conversion optimization.

 There are instances where placing your lead gen form and CTA above-the-fold is necessary

 For example, if your product is a simple software or app, you would use a compelling headline, minimal but persuasive copy, a preview on how the software works and a CTA button.
 Check out this landing page created by Lyft below: